morganstanley/ts-mocking-bird/readme.md

 systemUnderTest.functionsTwo('someValue');
 systemUnderTest.functionsTwo('someOtherValue');

-mockedService
+expect(mockedService
     .withFunction('functionTwo')
     .withParameters('someValue')
     .strict()
-    .wasCalledOnce(); // this will fail as called twice in total
+    ).wasCalledOnce(); // this will fail as called twice in total

-mockedService
+expect(mockedService
     .withFunction('functionTwo')
     .withParameters('someValue')
-    .wasCalledOnce(); // this will pass as only called once with params 'someValue'
+    ).wasCalledOnce(); // this will pass as only called once with params 'someValue'
 ```

 ### Verify function calls using a function verifier returned from `myMock.setupFunction()`: